alexei/hashish-js/README.md

 #### Children

-A child can either be a string, an `HTMLElement`, or any other object that implements a `render` and returns a value of a similar type:
+A child can either be a string, an `HTMLElement`, or any other object that implements a `render` method and returns a value of a similar type:

     class List {
       constructor(list) {